brainiak/rt-cloud/projects/amygActivation/README.md

     - Run the projectInterface script, giving it the correct project

       ```
-      bash scripts/run-projectInterface.sh -p amygActivation -c projects/amygActivation/conf/amygActivation_local.toml --localfiles
+      bash scripts/run-projectInterface.sh -p amygActivation -c projects/amygActivation/conf/amygActivation_local.toml
       ```

-        1. The -`-localfiles` flag sets the `args.filesremote` to be true in all subsequent project code (default is false)
+        1. The `-p` indicates which project to run.
+The project will be assumed to live in the rt-cloud/projects/ directory with the name supplied by -p, unless a path is explicitly set using `-d <projectDirectory>`
         2. The `-c`  input tells the web server which config file to use in all subsequent code.
 It is very important to put the correct config file that you edited here.
 I would suggest making multiple config files with the different settings so you can just change it here when you’re running in different ways.
 2. Go to the web browser to run the experiment
     - Go to [https://localhost:8888/](https://localhost:8888/login?next=%2F)
     - Login with your username from rt-cloud installation

-## Setup: one computer, without the local setting
+## Setup: one computer, without the data local setting

 This will help test to see what the rt-cloud system does.
 Even though everything will be performed on one computer, it will still set up a separate data/server directory for cloud processing.
 This will help understand the separation between computers.